AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 ```
 {% endraw %}

-### Access any record in your CDS organization
+### Access any record in your Dataverse Integration organization

-Use the `entities` object to access any record in your CDS organization by its entity logical name and GUID.
+Use the `entities` object to access any record in your Dataverse Integration organization by its entity logical name and GUID.
 All record fields are available at once.

 {% raw %}
 ``` twig